Communities

 Does that mean you want it direct coupled but behave like a transformer AC coupled?
 Then the PFM or PWM drivers must have error feedback for the integral sum of current sensed from each to null the DC current and voltage feedback to null the error from the input voltage.
 So the answer lies in the sensed current and the driver signals you want to ignore.
 I guess this is a Class E or similar with some unspecified load.

-Andy aka‭ wrote over 1 year ago · edited over 1 year ago
+Andy aka‭ wrote about 2 years ago · edited about 2 years ago

 No, I just don't want to use a transformer.
 Sure there's current sensing and voltage sensing and specialty drivers but these are beyond what I'm asking about.
 Basically, how would you configure the single ended power supply version to work with split input supplies is what I'm asking.